 Drive time: 2 hours 55 minutes

 The first day of this Northern California – Oregon road trip didn’t even start in California.
-Not exactly as we flew to Reno, Nevada, from Los Angeles (the Hollywood-Burbank Airport).
-But yes, it was a detour.
+Not exactly as we flew to Reno, Nevada, from Los Angeles (Hollywood-Burbank Airport).
+Yes, it was a detour…

 At the end of summer, a similar flight to Redding with the nearest airport to Lassen Volcanic National Park would cost a family of four a small fortune.
-We paid just a fraction of this price for the flight to Reno.
+We paid just a fraction of this price for the flight to Reno where we rented a car and started our road trip.

-Since we expected quite eventful adventures in both Northern California and Oregon, no further plans for the first day of the trip were made.
-Instead, we stayed for the rest of the day at the Mott’s Cottage, which was a beautiful prelude to the area we were about to explore.
+Since we expected quite eventful trips in both Northern California and Oregon in the next 4 days, no further plans for the first day of the trip were made.
+Instead, we stayed at the Mott’s Cottage, which offered a beautiful prelude to the area we were about to explore.

 Day 2: Burney Falls and Lassen Volcanic National Park